apache/apisix/docs/en/latest/plugins/prometheus.md

 ## How to enable it

-`prometheus` plugin can be enable with empty table, because it doesn't have any options yet.
+`prometheus` plugin could be enable with empty table.
+Notice, `name` could be duplicated for multiple routes/services, so when set `prefer_name` to `true`, take care of naming format or it could be misleading.

 For example: